Los Angeles False Imprisonment Lawyers

 Defenses Against False Imprisonment Charges

 With a well-developed, compelling legal defense, charges of false imprisonment may be reduced or even dismissed in some cases.
-Our Los Angeles criminal defense attorneys may use any of these common defenses in your case:
+Our Los Angeles violent crime defense attorneys may use any of these common defenses in your case:

 If you are facing false imprisonment charges, call Werksman Jackson & Quinn LLP at (213) 688-0460 to schedule a free initial consultation.
 Our Los Angeles criminal defense attorneys have decades of experience handling complex, high-stakes cases.
 We pride ourselves on providing the best criminal defense available to each of our clients.